vin et sushi

 vins blans et sushis

-Fresh and delicious pairing between sushi and white wines
+A fresh and delicious pairing between sushi and white wines

 Rosé

-Rosé, especially from Côtes-de-Provence, is an excellent alternative when several types of sushi are served at the table.
+Rosé wine, especially from Côtes-de-Provence, is an excellent alternative when several types of sushi are served at the table.
 Its freshness, its smoothness and its delicate citrus and red fruit notes pair just as well with sashimi as with maki or California rolls.
 It is a particularly appealing option during the summer months.

 Champagne and sparkling wines